Steyr M: Second-generation models

 In 2004, an improved version of the pistol replaced the original Steyr M in production.
 The new 'second generation' Steyr M-A1 and S-A1 pistols received several improvements.

 These incorporated more textured surfaces on the grip and magazine well, which were both redesigned to improve ergonomics.

 Other features include enhanced finger grooves, stippling on the front and back straps, a straightened trigger guard, thumb rests and a single-slot 2324 Picatinny accessory rail.

+The second generation models also incorporated a dark gray finish on the slide, a departure from the flat black finish of the first generation guns.

+The gray finish was retained on the third and fourth generation models.

 On second generation guns, the manual safety button was now optional (not in models sold in the United States, all US imports lack the manual safety).

 Later 'second generation' models also have a modified extractor for easier ejecting of casings.
 Second generation models also incorporated Steyr's target insignia with "Mannlicher" molded into the left side of the grip to signify the company.

 In 2009, Steyr stopped importing the second generation line, citing economic fluctuation that meant they were unable to price the guns competitively.

+Transition models between the second and third generations also exist, with a non-ambidextrous safety and some with an early version of the Steyr "target" logo on the grip of third generation guns, identical to the Steyr company logo on the grip of first generation guns.